1. Tarot Oracle Dance

-For one night only, choreographer Eleanor Bauer & architect Stefan Jovanović merged two systems of oracular divination, in the mystical vaults hidden behind the Doodle Bar, in Bermondsey.
+For one night only, choreographer Eleanor Bauer & architect Stefan Jovanović merged two systems of oracular divination, in the mystical vaults of Testbed1, hidden behind the Doodle Bar, in Bermondsey.

 Tarot Oracle Dance combines the Oracle Dance and the Tarothump, inviting a group of dancers, tarot-players, and musicians to collaborate on this occasion.
 The vaults had two fronts of stage, facing each other, with audience members invited to step forth as issue-holders, two at a time, and pose a question to the Oracle.
 Eleanor and Stefan read the transformations of both the Dance and the Tarothump map as they cross-referenced each other across the vaulted arches.
 Aesthetic craftsman Hamilton Stansfield intermittently transformed the two readers into heightened personas throughout the course of the readings.